Skip to main content

 warning

-2. +2 flag - important in external messages (e.g. to wallets).
+2. +2 flag is important in external messages (e.g., to wallets).

-You can see a detailed example here.
+You can view a detailed example here.

 set_code